WE KNOW THE BEST BARCELONA BREAKFAST PLACES!

 This little cafeteria located in Passeig de Sant Joan used to be a dairy shop, and they have preserved their nice vintage, well decoration.
 They have really good home-made pastries and cakes made with fresh products.
 It’s usually full during meal hours but it’s worth the wait.
 On weekends they serve brunch.

-So what about you?
-Head to the comments below and tells us: what are your favorite places to eat breakfast in Barcelona?
+What are your favorite places to eat breakfast in Barcelona?